cortexproject/cortex/docs/configuration/config-file-reference.md

   # Table default read throughput.
 Supported by DynamoDB
   # CLI flag: -table-manager.index-table.read-throughput
   [provisioned_read_throughput: <int> | default = 300]

-  # Enables on demand throughput provisioning for the storage provider (if
-  # supported).
-Applies only to tables which are not autoscaled.
-Supported by
-  # DynamoDB
-  # CLI flag: -table-manager.index-table.inactive-enable-ondemand-throughput-mode
-  [enable_inactive_throughput_on_demand_mode: <boolean> | default = false]

-  # Table write throughput for inactive tables.
-Supported by DynamoDB
-  # CLI flag: -table-manager.index-table.inactive-write-throughput
-  [inactive_write_throughput: <int> | default = 1]

-  # Table read throughput for inactive tables.
-Supported by DynamoDB
-  # CLI flag: -table-manager.index-table.inactive-read-throughput
-  [inactive_read_throughput: <int> | default = 300]

   write_scale:
     # Should we enable autoscale for the table.